cookm346/breaking_bad/README.md

 ```
 ![](images/semantic_space.png)

-The points are colored according to seasons and are sized by their IMDb ratings.
-There appears to be some structure in the overall semantic content of episodes, with several clusters appearing from the same season.
-Of course, some information is lost in this two dimensional rendering compared to the full 300 dimensional episode space.
+The points are colored according to season and are sized by their IMDb ratings.
+There appears to be some structure in the overall semantic content of episodes, with several clusters appearing from the same season and bizzare episodes like "Fly" occupying the perimeter of the space.
+Of course, a lot of information is lost in this two dimensional rendering compared to the full 300 dimensional episode space.

 <br>
 <br>